brandstrat-sas/omldeploytool/systemd/README.md

 mkdir instances/my_subscriber_001
 cp inventory_aio.yml instances/my_subscriber_001/inventory.yml
 ```

-(don't forget to generate the inventory.yml file from the appropriate template for the type of installation you want to deploy: _aio or _ait, or _ha)
+> Note: don't forget to generate the inventory.yml file from the appropriate template for the type of installation you want to deploy: _aio or _ait, or _ha.

 Then you should work on the inventory.yml tenant file.